MIRI Medium Resolution Spectroscopy

 General guidance is provided for both the expected sensitivity and saturation limits of the MRS; however, the JWST Exposure Time Calculator (ETC) should be used to determine which mode is best for a given set of observations, and how many frames and integrations are required in order to reach the target depth.

-A few additional considerations should be kept in mind:
+A few additional considerations should be kept in mind when designing an MRS observing program:

 1. Depending on the dither pattern selected, it may be necessary to include a dedicated sky observation in order to measure the astronomical foreground and background signal.